 Relax and recharge.

 Staying active is important, but it’s equally important to rest and recharge your body and mind to maintain optimal winter self-care.
 Along with your green tea and good book, cozy up with a pen and notebook (or a laptop), and spend some time writing every day.
 Getting our thoughts out on paper through journaling helps us make sense of our emotions, stimulate creativity, and become more self-aware.
 It can even help improve mood and increase gratitude.
 Not sure what to write about?
 Look up “journal prompts” for some ideas to get you started.

 Gone are the days when meditation was considered an alternative form of self care practiced only by a select few.
 Today, people recognize the numerous health benefits of meditation and practice it regularly using the many tools and resources available.

 But you don’t need an app to start meditating; you can do it on your own in just a few minutes a day.
 To start, find a quiet location with minimal distractions.
 Sit comfortably, close your eyes, and focus on your breath moving in and out.
 If thoughts distract, acknowledge them but then come back to your breathing.
 Continue practicing in short bursts, gradually increasing the time as your focus deepens.
 Before long, you’ll start to notice subtle improvements in areas such as mood, patience level, and productivity.

 Continue to manage your menopause symptoms that may worsen during the winter months— such as fatigue, mood, and aching joints—by maintaining a healthy diet.
 This is easier said than done, especially if you live in a harsh climate where fruits and vegetables are imported and more expensive.
 But it’s important to do what you can to help your body get the supplements it needs.

-Start implementing the ideas listed above, and you’re on your way to staying happy, warm, and healthy this winter—no matter how low the temperature drops.
+Start implementing the self care ideas listed above, and you’re on your way to staying happy, warm, and healthy this winter—no matter how low the temperature drops.